MoveOnOrg/row-bot/README.md

 ## Deployment
 1. Copy `config.json.example` to `config.json` and fill with the appropriate API keys and filepaths.
 2. On the command line, call `npm run deploy`
+3. In the Lambda configuration under Asynchronous Invocation, change "Retry attempts" to 0 (default is often 2).
-3. Add a CloudWatch scheduled event to run the bot on the desired schedule.
+4. Add a CloudWatch scheduled event to run the bot on the desired schedule.
 The actual contents of the event message will be ignored.
 (Better to create using AWS web console, there is an issue with duplicate events being created when scheduling using Claudia.js) The JSON input should include a 'schedule' value that will match the schedule column in the metasheet.
 E.g. `{ "schedule": "morning_9amET" }`
-4. Go to Slack admin interface
+5. Go to Slack admin interface
    * Create an App.
    * Name should be 'row-bot'
    * Add `users:read`, `channels:read`, `chat:write` and `app_mentions:read` to OAuth Scopes